 By Dushyant Shekhawat Feb.
 28, 2019

-Twenty years ago, IAF pilot K Nachiketa was shot down and taken prisoner by Pakistani forces, just like Wing Commander Abhinandan Varthaman was yesterday.
+During the Kargil War, IAF pilot K Nachiketa was shot down and taken prisoner by Pakistani forces, just like Wing Commander Abhinandan Varthaman was during the Balakot airstrike.
 The two episodes are separated not just by two decades, but by a sea change in the attention they have received and the reactions of the public.

-After a day of high tension, Pakistan Prime Minister Imran Khan today announced that Varthaman will be released tomorrow as a “gesture of peace”.
-If that is how this all pans out, then the IAF pilot would have spent three days in Pakistani custody.
-Since the time he was captured we have been flooded with pictures and videos of the wing commander, most of which have been released by verified accounts in Pakistan on social media.
-His safe return might go a long way in bringing about a positive change in how armed forces of both the countries view each other.
+After a day of high tension, Pakistan Prime Minister Imran Khan announced that Varthaman would be released as a “gesture of peace”.
+The IAF pilot spent three days in Pakistani custody.
+Since the time he was captured, pictures and videos of the wing commander, most of which have been released by verified accounts in Pakistan on social media, flooded social media.
+His safe return was expected to bring about a positive change in how armed forces of both the countries view each other.

 However, Wing Commander Varthaman’s capture brought back horrific memories of the Kargil War in 1999, when flight lieutenant Kambampati Nachiketa was taken into custody by the Pakistani army.
 Yet, there is a marked difference in the attention to which the two have been subjected.

-In two days, we know a lot more about Wing Commander Abhinandan Varthaman than we know about any other defence personnel captured by Pakistan.
+In two days, we knew a lot more about Wing Commander Abhinandan Varthaman than we know about any other defence personnel captured by Pakistan.

 The two episodes are separated not just by two decades, but by a sea change in the attention they have received and the reactions of the public.
 In Nachiketa’s case, information from the frontlines was drip-fed to the general public through newspapers and the intermittent TV report, and his captivity added to the hostile atmosphere between India and Pakistan.
 In stark contrast, the entire episode involving Varthaman has played out in real time, with multiple videos and photographs becoming available on the internet as the situation continued to develop.